TerminalC3/TickyBot-Clone/README.md

 # TickyBot-Clone

 **Overview:**
-A clone of the TickyBot website created as a project for Chingu Voyage using flexbox **Deployed in github pages** https://terminalc3.github.io/TickyBot-Clone/
+A clone of the TickyBot website created as a project for Chingu Voyage using flexbox.

+**Deployed in github pages** https://terminalc3.github.io/TickyBot-Clone/

 **Original website:**